freenas/freenas-docs/userguide/system.rst

 .. warning:: Each update creates a boot environment.
 If the update process needs more space, it attempts to remove old boot environments.
-Boot environments marked with the *Keep* attribute as shown in :ref:`Boot Environments` will not be removed.
+Boot environments marked with the *Keep* attribute as shown in :ref:`Boot` are not removed.
 If space for a new boot environment is not available, the upgrade fails.
-Space on the |os-device| can be manually freed using :menuselection:`System --> Boot Environments`.
+Space on the |os-device| can be manually freed using :menuselection:`System --> Boot`.
    Review the boot environments and remove the *Keep* attribute or delete any boot environments that are no longer needed.